Vedic Influence in Muslim countries

 we go back to the time before Islam was born, around third millennium

-Iraq and Iran.
-According to N. N. Bhattacharya, an Indologist, history
+now Iraq and Iran.
+According to N. N. Bhattacharya, an Indologist,

-has several references to show the contact between Indian civilization
+history has several references to show the contact between Indian

-and the Islamic world.
-At one time, in fact, Vedic tradition had taken
+civilization and the Islamic world.
+At one time, in fact, Vedic

 Vedic